-- We support, anticipate, and respond to the evolving legal information needs of the West Virginia University community, the legal community, and public through our legal information resources and innovative services. - We embrace our fiduciary obligation to employ our resources in a cost-effective manner. - We continuously assess our services for effectiveness. - We continuously assess our legal information resources for fit. - We cherish intellectual freedom and diversity and promote it via our work.
+- We recognize the importance of intellectual and academic freedom and diversity and promote it via our work. - We recognize and support a diverse collection of legal information resources that supports the teaching and scholarship pursuits of the College of Law and the corresponding need for academic freedom and reader/user privacy. - We support, anticipate, and respond to the evolving legal information needs of the College of Law, the West Virginia University community, the legal community, and the public through our legal information resources and innovative services. - We embrace our fiduciary obligation to employ our resources in a cost-effective manner. - We continuously assess our services for effectiveness. - We continuously assess our legal information resources for fit.